-If you see a gorgeous painting that fascinates you, does it matter if you find out the artist hasn’t paid her taxes?
+If you see a gorgeous painting that fascinates you, does it matter if you find out the artist didn’t pay her taxes?
 Would you stop enjoying the painting?

 If someone shows you a great way to memorize names, does it matter if you find out that person is an alcoholic?
 Would you no longer trust their memorization techniques?

-From 1967 to 1976, James Brown made the best funk music ever heard.
-(You owe it to yourself to get In the Jungle Groove if you haven’t.)
-He was my biggest musical influence.
-I’m such a huge fan, I named my band after him.
-But when working at Warner/Chappell Music in the early 90s, they told me he was coming to the office, I went home early to avoid meeting him.
+James Brown was my biggest musical influence.
+I even named my band “Hit Me” in homage to him.
+I had posters of him on my wall.
+But when I worked at Warner/Chappell Music in the early 90s, and they told me he was coming to the office that day, I went home early to avoid meeting him.
 I didn’t want the complete flawed man to taint that flawless music that changed my life.

-Maybe both seem silly, but it was important to me to always remember that what matters is what I get out of their work, not the person that made it.
+Maybe both examples seem silly, but it was important to me to remember that what matters is what I get out of their work, not the person that made it.

 It was never about them.
 It’s about you.